Table of Contents

 Make sure he gets some rest if he gets a knock, bump, or blow to the head.
 If the child is alert, apply an ice pack or an immediate cold pack to the wounded region every 3–4 hours for 20 minutes.
 Observe the child’s breathing pattern.

 Make sure that the ice is wrapped in a washcloth and not applied directly to the skin.
 Carefully observe the child.
 Seek medical attention after the first aid.
 If the child is profusely bleeding or unstable after the head injury, apply direct pressure to your child’s head.
-Never delay to consult a physician.
+Never delay consulting a physician.
 Dial 911 for an ambulance.

 It’s difficult to tell how bad a brain injury is just by looking at it.
 Some mild head injuries bleed profusely, while major head injuries in children do not bleed at all.
 The best possible way is to take the child to a physician for a detailed evaluation.